Paul Browne (footballer)

-Paul Gerard Browne (born 17 February 1976 in Glasgow) is a Scottish retired football defender.
+Paul Gerard Browne (born 17 February 1976) is a Scottish retired footballer who played as a defender.

 Playing career

 Aston Villa

 Browne began his career in England with Premier League side Aston Villa, featuring in two league matches towards the end of the 1995–96 season.

 Raith Rovers

 Despite his two starts, Browne was sold to Scottish Premier Division side Raith Rovers in the summer of 1996 and made his debut for the Kirkcaldy side in a 1–0 defeat against Rangers.
 Featuring in a number of matches that season, Browne played the majority of the following season following Raith's relegation, scoring twice.

 In the 1998–99 season, Browne suffered from ill discipline, receiving eleven bookings and one dismissal as Raith finished in eighth place, in a season which saw him fail to add to his two goals from the previous season.

 Browne netted four goals in 1999–00, helping Raith to mid-table safety but the following season yielded no goals as Raith survived relegation by just three points.

 In 2001–02, however, Raith finished bottom and were relegated to the Scottish Second Division.

 Browne featured initially for Raith, playing in a Scottish League Challenge Cup match and league match, but was sent on loan to Arbroath for the remainder of 2002, featuring sixteen times.